Essential Oils Make and Take Guide with DIY Recipe Ideas

 Pick Your Path - Your Why

 • Are you an aromatherapist or essential oil expert wanting to teach a class on essential oils to earn money?
-Sharing your knowledge and getting paid to do it is a great way to put your aromatherapy studies and knowledge to use to earn some cash.
+Sharing your knowledge and getting paid to do it is a great way to put your aromatherapy studies to use and earn some cash.

 • Having fun by teaching others about the wonders and beauty of essential oils is very rewarding.
 Have an essential oil party for friends or family.
-Add it to another popular event like a bridal or baby shower, a birthday party, or local gathering.
+Add it to another popular event, such as a bridal or baby shower, a birthday party, or a local gathering.
 Maybe at your next family function, teach your loved one how to use aromatherapy for health and wellness.

 How to Host an Essential Oil Make and Take Class